Best Trade School Programs in Virginia

 Automotive technology degree and certificate programs prepare graduates for mechanic jobs.
 Students may gain specialized training in engine repair, brake systems, or electronic systems.
 Many schools offer general automotive repair programs.
 Students also complete hands-on training through a laboratory or practicum.

 Mechanics can earn certification from the National Institute for Automotive Service Excellence.
-The median annual pay for mechanics exceeded $42,000 in 2019.
+The median annual pay for mechanics was $47,770 as of May 2023.

 Paralegals assist lawyers by conducting legal research and drafting documents like contracts.
 They may also investigate the facts of a case.
 Paralegals take affidavits and formal statements and arrange evidence for attorney review.
 Many specialize in areas like corporate law or litigation.